Blog / account takeover

 Tech giant Amazon are a great example of providing a flawless shopping experience.
 Customers can make a purchase with 1Click and not submit further payment details.
 It’s a fantastic shopping experience for the customer.

 However, think of the damage that can be done if this accounts gets in the hands of a fraudster - purchases can be made instantly and repeatedly without needing to provide payment details - read more about this here.
-Whilst Amazon are a great example of a merchant that breaks down the barriers between the desire to buy something and cart abandonment, it also shows how important account security can be when providing this level of transaction.
+Whilst Amazon are a great example of a merchant that breaks down the barriers between the desire to buy something and card abandonment, it also shows how important account security can be when providing this level of transaction.

 Responsibility in the hands of the merchant

 In the past, the assumption has been that having weak account credentials is the consumers’ fault.
 We all are lazy.
 We use the same password across a variety of merchants, and that’s pretty normal - it’s hard to remember different symbols and keys for different logins.

 E-commerce merchants should understand this and take the initiative themselves to bring new measures into effect and provide the security.
 Bringing in stronger authentication methods such as 2FA is a great way to keep the customer protected.

 The epidemic of weak account security is spread across a variety of industries too.
 Gambling companies often report millions of credential stuffings every single day.
 There’s a tsunami of hacking going on.
 As consumers use the same combinations, fraudsters follow the exact same footsteps and use the same combo on lots of other merchants.
 And they have bots and machines to do this for them in incredibly efficient and cheap ways.

 How should merchants fight back against weak accounts?